Columbia Fireflies Game Notes vs Charleston

 ---

-NEGRET'S TWO HOMER NIGHT PACED FIREFLIES IN 12-4 WIN: The Columbia Fireflies offense exploded in a 12-4 win over the Charleston RiverDogs, rallying off of two homers and six RBI from Juan Carlos Negret at Segra Park Wednesday evening.
-After Charleston (4-4) jumped out to a 4-0 lead in the first, the Fireflies bats got going in the third frame.
-Maikel Garcia brought home Columbia's first two runs with a base knock to center that scored Diego Hernandez and Felix Familia.
-That set things up for a Negret blast to score Garcia and Tyler Tolbert to push the Fireflies (5-3) in front 5-4.
-That homer stretched an 0-17 start to the season for Negret, and when he came to the plate in the eighth, he launched another three-run blast.
-It was the first multi-homer game for Columbia since Matt Winaker and Jose Brizuela had a pair of home runs apiece in Asheville August 5, 2018.
-His six RBI on the two launches were the most for a Fireflies hitter since Scott Manea accomplished the same feat July 2, 2018 at Augusta.The offense wasn't finished there.
-Kale Emshoff roped a triple into the right-center alley to clear a loaded set of bags and push Columbia to a 9-4 lead in the fifth.
+FIREFLIES BATS SILENCED IN 2-0 LOSS TO CHARLESTON: The Columbia Fireflies bats were shutout for the second time this season in a 2-0 loss to the Charleston RiverDogs (5-4)Thursday night at Segra Park.
+The scoring started quickly for Charleston, the second batter of the game, Johann Lopez, drew a walk and two hitters later.
+Heriberto Hernandez hit a double in the right-center alley to score Lopez from first.
+In the sixth, it was Hernandez who drew the walk and came around to score.
+He advanced to second on a balk from Christian Cosby, who offered three, one-run innings in relief for the Fireflies (5-4) and then scored off a base-knock for Diego Infante that put Charleston up 2-0.
+The Fireflies bats mustered just five hits, but the pitching staff was on a roll throughout the game.
+The pitchers combined for 12 strikeouts, including five from Nathan Webb, who worked the final pair of frames.

-BULLISH ON OUR PEN: The Fireflies pitching staff has a 4.52 ERA as a whole, which is good for the eigth lowest in the Low-A East League.
+BULLISH ON OUR PEN: The Fireflies pitching staff has a 4.22 ERA as a whole, which is good for the seventh lowest in the Low-A East League.
 The bullpen has been shouldering the load and executing perfectly though.
-Columbia's relievers have worked 43 of the 65.2 innings the pitching staff has put together in 2021.
-They've rocked a 2.51 ERA, which would be the second-best team mark in the league.
-Lynchburg paces the Low-A East with a 2.00 ERA.
-The Fireflies pen has also notched 64 strikeouts in 43 innings.
+Columbia's relievers have worked 48 of the 74.2 innings the pitching staff has put together in 2021.
+They've rocked a 2.44 ERA, which would be the second-best team mark in the league.
+Down East paces the league with a 2.42 ERA.
+The Fireflies bullpen has also notched 73 strikeouts in 48 innings.

+I THINK WE'RE CATCHING ON: Columbia has primarily utilized two catchers this season so far, Kale Emshoff and Omar Hernandez.
+Through the first nine games, the two have had vastly different fortune handling the pitching staff.
+With Emshoff behind the dish, Columbia is 3-1 and pitchers have a 2.12 ERA in 34 innings, meanwhile, when Hernandez lines up 60'6" away from the arms on the bump, the team is 1-3 and has spun an 6.54 ERA through 22.2 innings.

 NO NEGRETS HERE: After starting the season 0-17 with 10 strikeouts, outfielder Juan Carlos Negret broke out in a big way Wednesday night.
 The outfielder smacked two three-run homers, one in the third frame, the other in the eighth.
 The two homers were the first for a Fireflies hitter since Matt Winaker and Jose Brizuela both had a pair of blasts August 5, 2018 at Asheville.
 The slugger's six RBI on the evening also matched a club single-game record, which was set by catcher Scott Manea July 2, 2018.